 In January 2021, the School entered into a loan agreement with Florida Development Finance Corporation to issue bonds as described above.
 The \$24,680,000 of bonds were issued with a \$1,727,600 discount which is being amortized using the straight line method over the bond term of 34.5 years.
 Amortization of the discount increases interest expense and reduces bond discount on the statement of net position.
-Interest expense for fiscal year 2022 related to bond discount amortization totaled approximately \$50,000, leaving a balance of \$1,656,391 for the year ended June 30, 2022.
-The bond has covenants to maintain a 1.2 debt service coverage ratio and for the period ending June 30, 2022 to have a minimum of 15 days cash on hand.
-At June 30, 2022, the School has a debt service coverage ratio of approximately 1.52 and 52.38 days cash on hand.
+Interest expense for fiscal year 2023 related to bond discount amortization totaled approximately \$50,000, leaving a balance of \$1,606,316 for the year ended June 30, 2023.